iogbole/israelo/_posts/2021-12-28-observability-monitoring.md

 </p>
 <i>Source <a href="https://peter.bourgon.org/blog/2017/02/21/metrics-tracing-and-logging.html"> metrics-tracing-and-logging</a> </i>

 Unlike monitoring, observability is a measure of a system's ability to diagnose what is going on inside rather than a tool used to measure the system's performance.
 In other words, when a system is observable, it allows for the measurement and inference of its internal state; this provides an additional context to allow you to get to the underlying cause of problems quicker.
-This characteristic is the primary reason why observability is more suitable for gaining insights into the internals of a complex microservices architecture.
+The additional/enriched context provided by observability makes it more suitable for acquiring insights into the internals of microservices architecture.

 To summarise, observability answer the following questions:
 - Which services did a request traverse, and where did performance bottlenecks occur?